irods/python-irodsclient/README.md

 >>> session.groups.removemember('lab','otheruser')
 ```

-In addition, a groupadmin may also create accounts for new users and
+A groupadmin may also create accounts for new users and
 enable their logins by initializing a native password for them:

 ```python